Is Heart the Seat of the Self? By Dr. Harsh K. Luthar

 The Absolute Self is not physical or in a physical location.
 It is One without a second and so such ideas of location, time, and space are moot in reference to the Self.

 However for the ego identity, space, time, body, mind, etc., are quite real.
-Hence various experiences play out on the screen of the mind in relationship to the gross and subtle bodies.
+Hence various experiences play out on the screen of the mind in relation to the gross and subtle bodies.
 As long as the ego identifies with the body, it will travel along many paths and enjoy a variety of experiences on the physical, mental, psychic, and spiritual planes.

 When the ego/mind subside into its source, the Heart, the Self is realized as one’s very own Being.
 This merging of the ego mind just before the Self is realized is felt strongly in the chest region.
 Some advanced devotees who have this experience of the Spiritual Heart for the first time describe it as an elephant stepping on the chest and crushing it and the breath being sucked away.
 This is followed by Kevala Nirvikalpa Samadhi in which Self is recognized with the utmost clarity.